churchmanlab/genewalk/README.md

                         The base folder used to store GeneWalk temporary and result files for a given project.
 Default:
                         ~/genewalk
-  --network_source {pc,indra,edge_list,sif}
+  --network_source {pc,indra,edge_list,sif,sif_annot,sif_full}
                         The source of the network to be used.Possible values
-                        are: pc, indra, edge_list, and sif.
-In case of indra, edge_list, and sif, the network_file argument must be specified.
+                        are: pc, indra, edge_list, sif, sif_annot, and sif_full.
+In case of indra, edge_list, sif, sif_annot,
+                        and sif_full, the network_file argument must be specified.
 Default: pc --network_file NETWORK_FILE
                         If network_source is indra, this argument points to a Python pickle file in which a list of INDRA Statements constituting the network is contained.
-In case network_source is edge_list or sif, the network_file argument points to a text file representing the network.
+In case network_source is edge_list, sif, sif_annot, or
+                        sif_full, the network_file argument points to a text file representing the network.
   --nproc NPROC         The number of processors to use in a multiprocessing
                         environment.
 Default: 1
   --nreps_graph NREPS_GRAPH